Welcome to today's edition of the Rush 24-7 podcast.

 This is hilarious.

-It's it's hilarious and predictable.
+It's hilarious and predictable.

 I told Cookie I want a montage of the questions, the initial questions that he was asked.

-Perhaps you'll be giving him on how to be a baby during the fact.
+Is there any sort of tips, Senator McCain, perhaps you'll be giving him on how to be a maverick here in the Senator Leclerc?

-Senator LeGround, Democrats have historically relied on New England Republicans to negotiate on various issues that New England Republicans have generally been the most amenable to deals on various issues.
+Democrats have historically relied on New England Republicans to negotiate on various issues that New England Republicans have generally been the most amenable to deals on various issues.

-Where do you see Potential for common ground with Democrats in the majority.
+Where do you see potential for common ground with Democrats in the majority?

 Now the Republicans have 41 seats and a legitimate seat at the table.